The Ugly Indian

-The Ugly Indians (TUI) are an anonymous group of volunteers who clean Indian streets.
+The Ugly Indians (TUI) are an anonymous group of volunteers who clean Roads in India.
 Volunteers can join TUI by sending a mail to The Ugly Indian or by registering one's name and email address on TUI's official Facebook page.

 Spotfixing

 TUI calls cleaning the street "spotfixing".
 TUI chooses small segments of road each week to clean: pavements piled up with plastic, defaced walls, footpaths rendered unusable by potholes as spotfixing places.
 All tools, materials and instructions are provided on the spot.
 All spot-fixes are self-funded and volunteers are requested to make a contribution towards material costs.

 Guidelines for volunteers

 The Ugly Indian's philosophy is "Kaam chalu mooh bandh.
 Stop Talking, Start Working."
 Apart from this, TUI has general guidelines regarding spot-fixing.